 This works well when language is used consistently, but a word of warning here.
 You should note that the terminology is not always used correctly or consistently, particularly online.
 You will always come across ambiguities, or writers using technical words and phrases in slightly different ways.
 This is sometimes down to the history or learning culture in a particular setting.
 You will also come across blogs, articles, and videos online where the jargon is misused or is just plain wrong – in the very real sense that most professionals in the field would not recognise the meaning attributed to it (it’s worth remembering that words have no intrinsic meaning other than that which we attribute to them by consensus).

-WHO IS THIS FOR?In this article, we have tried to bring together and explain some of the more common concepts and terminology used in the field of Teaching English as a Foreign Language.
+In this article, we have tried to bring together and explain some of the more common concepts and terminology used in the field of Teaching English as a Foreign Language.
 We hope it will be a useful reference for teachers but is also intended for anyone coming to the field for the first time - whether they are considering a career in TEFL, are new to the industry, or work with TEFL teachers or organisations in an associated or support role.

 Let’s start with some basic, generic terms, that are often confused:

-Teaching English to students whose first language is not English.
+TEFL - Teaching English as a Foreign Language / EFL - English as a Foreign Language Teaching English to students whose first language is not English.
 This is usually in countries where English is not the first language (hence the ‘foreign language’ part of the term).
 However, some private language schools in English-speaking countries also offer what they call English as a Foreign Language – usually to students who are in the country temporarily, for holiday, work or study and who plan to return to their own country.

-This term is sometimes used interchangeably with TEFL but is more often used when English is taught in English speaking countries such as the UK or USA.
+TESOL – Teaching English to Speakers of Other Languages / ESOL - English for Speakers of Other Languages This term is sometimes used interchangeably with TEFL but is more often used when English is taught in English speaking countries such as the UK or USA.
 TESOL also tends to be the term preferred to TEFL in the US.

-This refers to English used in societies where it may not be the official, main or native language, but where it is used widely.
+ESL – English as a Second Language This refers to English used in societies where it may not be the official, main or native language, but where it is used widely.
 Think about the Netherlands, or India, for example.
 Sometimes the line between EFL and ESL becomes blurred in countries where English is becoming more and more common.

-This is a term often used in schools in English-speaking countries to describe the teaching of English to groups who may need additional language support outside of regular classes, or specifically differentiated learning in their regular classes.
+EAL - English as an Additional Language This is a term often used in schools in English-speaking countries to describe the teaching of English to groups who may need additional language support outside of regular classes, or specifically differentiated learning in their regular classes.
 Support is often provided by a specialist EAL unit or by the SEN (Special Educational Needs) department.
 These learners are usually migrants whose first language is not English.
 However, they are not a socially or linguistically homogenous group – for this reason, their needs will usually be individually assessed.

 There are hundreds of technical terms related to teaching and language learning and it would not be practical to list them all here.
 However, below we have listed a selection of a few of the more common ones you may encounter.